redhat-developer/odo/website/docs/getting-started/cluster-setup/kubernetes.md

 ```
 If you do not see your installed operator in the list, follow the [troubleshooting guide](#troubleshoot-the-operator-installation) to find the issue and debug it.

-## Troubleshoot the Operator installation
+## Troubleshooting the Operator installation
 There are two ways to confirm that the operator has been installed properly.
 The examples you may see in this guide uses [Datadog Operator](https://operatorhub.io/operator/datadog-operator) and [Service Binding Operator](https://operatorhub.io/operator/service-binding-operator).
 1. Verify that its pod started and is in “Running” state.